Introduction

 Before the Ebionites, Yeshua was neither ‘messiah’ nor ‘son of God’

 The relatives and the first followers of Yeshua knew that Yeshua was not of Davidic descent (cf Jn 1:45-46), so they had to come up with a way of making him into a ‘Messiah’.
 The Ebionite solution was to say that Yeshua became ‘son of God’ at his baptism under John the Baptist.
 If Yeshua truly was a descendant of David, there would have been no theological need, in a Jewish cultural environment, to come up with this belief that he became the ‘son of God at baptism’.
-My personal belief is that his prophethood began at baptism – that God first called him while he was being baptised by John.
+My personal belief is that his prophethood began at his first baptism by John – that God first called him while he was being baptised by John.

 The actual purpose of the ministry of baptism practised by John, was to ritually cleanse a person of their sins.
 The baptism he taught was ‘a baptism of repentance’ (which is how Josephus describes it).
 If you are familiar with ancient Jewish custom, a person had to undergo immersion before they could offer sin-offerings in the Temple.
 If you offered a sin-offering without any kind of repentance, then the sin-offering did nothing – it would not cleanse you of you sin.
 Before any of John’s followers could be immersed by him, they had to confess their sins to God in their heart, and thereby repent.
 Only then would John baptise his followers.
 John’s followers therefore regularly came to him for immersion – it wasn’t a one-off thing like Christian baptism.
 As a devoted follower of John, Yeshua would have been baptised by John several times, not just once.